 Want to save money on ads, but get your name out on radio or TV?
 Developing relationships with local media can be a great way to achieve this.
 Knowing your local news (TV and radio) and being in contact with area reporters can give you a channel to spread your urgent care’s name.
 Have a new provider join the staff?
 Add a new service that you want to share?
 Get the news out and ask for an interview from the media.

 Don’t forget to send stories to local newspapers.
 If you write your own press releases for events — and explain the importance to the area — media will be more likely to share them.
-Similar to Idea 2, sponsorships and donations can also garner press attention and build a favorable impression.
+Sponsorships and donations can garner press attention and build a favorable impression.

 Urgent care is typically seen as a once-off visit, so how do you increase patient visits to sustain your clinic?
 It’s true that episodic, immediate care situations are unpredictable.
 But what is predictable is how you treat patients.
 If they have a good experience, they will share this information with their network of connections.
 And if they require your services again, they will return — whether for another incident or for a follow-up visit.